A Game of Thrones (comics): Production

-For the second novel in the series, Landry Walker took over as writer while drawings were done by Mel Rubi.
+For the second novel in the series, Landry Walker took over as writer, while the art was provided by Mel Rubi.

 Publication history

 The initial issue was published by Dynamite Entertainment in September 2011.
 New issues are published at a rate of one per month.

 The first six issues were published as a trade paperback, marketed as a graphic novel, on 27 March 2012.
 It took first place on the New York Times best-seller list for graphic books the day after its publication.